7th Arkansas Infantry Regiment: Formation

-Battles
+History

 The 7th Arkansas saw no action in the coming months, only taking part in a small raid into Missouri with General Hardee's Command.
 The 7th Arkansas was ordered to Pittman's Ferry, where it was drilled and disciplined by General Hardee in person until the last of August, when Hardee's brigade marched by land to Point Pleasant, MO on the Mississippi River, and then traveled by steamboat to the Confederate stronghold at Columbus, KY.
 By October 1861, the regiment, along with the rest of General Hardee's division had been sent to Columbus, Kentucky, to become the Army of Central Kentucky.
 From Columbus the brigade moved to Bowling Green, KY, in October, where it was assigned to the division commanded by General Simon B. Buckner.
 Here, Col. Shaver was appointed to command a newly formed brigade made up of the 7th and 8th Arkansas regiments, the 19th Tennessee, and a battalion of the 9th Arkansas.
 Shaver's Brigade remained at Bowling Green until February, 1862, when that place was evacuated.

 After the losses of Fort Henry and Fort Donelson in February 1862, Confederate General Albert Sidney Johnston withdrew his forces into western Tennessee, northern Mississippi, and Alabama to reorganize.
 Shaver's brigade guarded the Confederate rear during this retreat from Bowling Green, being shelled by the artillery of Buell's advance while the last trains of stores were being loaded.
 On leaving, Col. Shaver, by order of Gen. Hardee, burned the depot and took down the telegraph wires.
 It was during the worst month in that climate, with rain and snow and the thermometer at night below zero, when this retreat was made.
 The 7th was caused to stand at arms all night by a report that a large force of Buell's army was coming on its heels, which turned out to be Helm's Kentucky cavalry coming in his rear by an unexpected order of march.
 General A.S.
 Johnston, at Nashville, sent a message to Colonel Shaver that the enemy's cavalry was advancing on his rear.
 This was made known to General Wood, of Alabama, who had taken command of the brigade during the retreat.
 General Wood refused to wait for the rear guard, and for this reason Colonel Shaver applied for and secured a transfer of the 7th to Hindman's brigade.
 The regiment reached Nashville ten days after the fall of Fort Donelson, and went there to Murfreesboro.
 On March 29, 1862, the Army of Central Kentucky was merged into the Army of Mississippi in preparation for the Battle of Shiloh.
 From Murfreesboro the 7th went to Decatur and thence to Courtland, Alabama, and went into camp at Corinth, Mississippi, to await the concentration of the Confederate armies to meet the federal advance through Tennessee.